Wine Grape Cheat Sheets: Grenache

 Typical Attributes of a Gamay Based Wine:

-• Tannins are all over the place; some versions are light to medium, some versions have sturdy tannins.
+• The tannins in a Gamay-based wine can be quite diverse—some versions are light-to-medium, while some versions have sturdy tannins.
 The grapes themselves are considered high tannin, although wine-making traditions often ameliorate their impact.

 • Crisp, lively acidity.

-• Some versions can have a light, cranberry juice-like clear red colors; others have a deeper red hue that looks just like Pinot Noir.
+• Some versions can have a light, cranberry juice-like clear red color; others have a deeper red hue that resembles a dark version of Pinot Noir.

-• Fruit-forward aromas and flavors of ripe berries, red fruits of all kinds, even apples and pears—however, some versions can show more “serious’ aromas and flavors such as savory herb, earthiness, and minerality.
+• Fruit-forward aromas and flavors of ripe berries, red fruits of all kinds, even apples and pears—however, some versions can show more aromatic complexity.
+Such version may show aromas and flavors such as savory herb, earthiness, and minerality.

-• Many versions are “picnic wines” – uncomplicated and easy to drink.
+• Many versions are considered picnic wines—uncomplicated and easy to drink.
 The fact that Gamay can be served slightly chilled for a refreshing thirst quencher adds to the picnic appeal.

 • Beaujolais is sometimes produced via the fermentation technique known as carbonic maceration.
-Because of this unique process, Beaujolais often displays aromas of banana, bubble gum, and red candy.
+Because of this unique process, Beaujolais often displays aromas of banana, bubble gum, pear gummies and/or red candy.

-• Many Gamay-based wines are highly drinkable when young, although Gamay is capable of producing age-worth wines.
-The Beaujolais Crus are all good examples of age worthy Gamay.
+• Many Gamay-based wines are highly drinkable when young.
+However, Gamay is capable of producing age-worthy wines.
+The Beaujolais Crus are all good examples of age-worthy Gamay.

 • We can’t forget the very popular “nouveau” style wine made from Gamay that is intended to be consumed just a few months after harvest.
 Look for Beaujolais Nouveau to be released every year on the Third Thursday of November, along with a good deal of publicity and many excellent parties.